12 Realistic Side Hustle Ideas You Can Get Started On Today!

 7. Deliver Food

-With the challenges 2020 has brought into our lives, more and more people have been turning to food delivery services.
+With the challenges 2020 brought to our lives, many people turned to food delivery services.

-If you don’t mind getting out there, then DoorDash, Uber Eats, and Postmates are some of the most popular options to look into.
+DoorDash, Uber Eats, and Postmates are some of the most popular options.

 The beauty of food delivery is the flexibility you can have in your schedule, especially if you only want a part-time gig.